akveo/nebular/src/framework/auth/UPGRADE.md

 }
 ```

-should be this an array:
+should be an array (called `strategies`) which accepts result of a call of `setup` method of a strategy,
+which in its turn accepts a configuration, with a `name` key.

 ```
 strategies: [